Read summarized version with:

 A logistics company may prioritize carbon emissions and supply chain labor conditions.
 A software company might focus more on data privacy and employee well-being.
 The point is to focus your reporting on the issues that drive risk, opportunity, and performance.

-Some regulations now require “double materiality,” which considers how ESG factors impact the business and how the business impacts society or the environment.
+Some regulations now require “double materiality,” which considers how ESG factors impact the business and how the business impacts society or and the environment.

 Choosing a Reporting Framework